rollyourown-xyz/ryo-host/README.md

 ## Security Vulnerabilities

-If you have found a security vulnerability in any [rollyourown.xyz](https://rollyourown.xyz/) service or any of the [rollyourown.xyz](https://rollyourown.xyz/) projects, modules or other repositories, please read our [security disclosure policy](https://rollyourown.xyz/collaborate/security_vulnerabilities/) and report this via our [security vulnerability report form](https://forms.rollyourown.xyz/security-vulnerability).
+If you have found a security vulnerability in any rollyourown service or any of the rollyourown projects, modules or other repositories, please read our [security disclosure policy](https://rollyourown.xyz/collaborate/security_vulnerabilities/) and report this via our [security vulnerability report form](https://forms.rollyourown.xyz/security-vulnerability).

 ## Repository Links